-The Council for Administration of Courts is comprised of the Chief Justice of the Supreme Court, five judges elected by the Court en banc for three years, two members of the Riigikogu, representatives of the Bar Association and the Prosecutor's Office, and the Chancellor of Justice or a representative appointed by him or her.
-The Minister of Justice or a representative appointed by him or her participates in the Council with the right to speak.
+The Council for Administration of Courts is comprised of the Chief Justice of the Supreme Court, five judges elected by the General Assembly of Judges for three years, two members of the Riigikogu, representatives of the Bar Association and the Prosecutor's Office, and the Chancellor of Justice or a representative appointed by him or her.
+The Minister responsible for the sector or a representative appointed by him or her participates in the Council with the right to speak.
 The Council is chaired by the Chief Justice of the Supreme Court.